How to Install TypeScript on Ubuntu 24.04, 22.04 or 20.04

 Step 5: Verifying the Node.js Installation

-After the installation process completes, it’s always a prudent idea to verify the version of Node.js installed.
+After the installation process is completed, it is important to verify the version of Node.js installed.
 This verification step ensures that the installation was successful and that Node.js is ready for use in our TypeScript environment.

 To check your Node.js version, use the following command: